 An Artist’s Statement, or something

-Hello friend, and thanks for taking the time to swing by here.
-I wanted to write a little bit about myself, so you know just who is making the pretty pictures you’ve been looking at.
+Hello and thanks for taking the time to swing by.
+I wanted to write a little bit about myself, so you know who is behind the pictures you’ve been looking at.
 It makes me laugh a little, the idea that a few paragraphs could ever cover who someone is, but I’ll give it a go.

-After a few early years living in Salt Lake City, my folks moved us up to Spokane, Washington in the winter of 88-89 and I’ve dwelled here ever since.
+After a few early years living in Salt Lake City, with time spent in Elko, Nevada as well, my folks moved us up to Spokane, Washington in the winter of 88-89 and I’ve been here ever since.

-I didn’t find photography until I was 36, and really, it found me - but that’s a story for another time.
+I didn’t find photography until I was 36.
 Before that I had more jobs than any sane man would admit to.
 From grocery stores to fast food spots, music stores to freight companies, pizza joints, construction work, thermoplastics, I even spent nearly a decade manufacturing sterile injectables for a pharmaceutical company.

-I’m 46 now, ten years into my pursuit of the mastery of this art and I felt it was time to put a website together more as a way to get my work in front of people than anything else.
-I’m not trying to “attract clients” or anything like that.
-No, I wanted a way to display my work in the way I choose, free from the shackles of the social media algorithms.
+So now, ten years into my pursuit of the mastery of this art and I felt it was time to put a website together more as a way to get my work in front of people than anything else.
+I wanted a way to display my work in the way I choose, free from the shackles of the social media algorithms.

-I do have a shop here on the site, wherein you can find limited edition prints of some of my finest images and maybe something will speak to you such that you find that you must own one, and if that happens, well, I thank you very much.
+I do have a shop here on the site, wherein you can find limited edition prints of some of my favorite images.
 Ultimately, I just hope you enjoy the work, and maybe some of the words as well.

-So I hope you’ll take the time to peruse my galleries, and please, don’t rush.
+So I hope you’ll take the time to look through the galleries, and please, don’t rush.
 Treat each image as if it were hanging on the wall in front of you, and you’ve got a glass of wine, water or whatever, and maybe you’re standing there with someone else, and you’re talking about how it makes you feel, and you might even ask “what does this mean?”
 That is, after all, what art is about.

 Anyway, thanks for stopping by and sticking with me as I wander down the path.
-I know there’s all sorts of flashing lights and noisy sounds competing for your time and attention these days and I appreciate you giving me some of that attention.
-I hope you come back around now and then because you never can tell when a new story is about to be told.
+I know there’s all sorts of flashing lights and noisy sounds competing for your time and attention these days and I appreciate you giving some of that attention to some words I’ve written here.
+I hope you come back around now and then.

 -Cory